-- A. Abuse: means the infliction of injury, unreasonable confinement, intimidation or cruel punishment that causes or is likely to cause physical harm or pain or mental anguish; sexual abuse or sexual exploitation; or the intentional, knowing or reckless deprivation of essential needs.
-"Abuse" includes acts and omissions. - B. Adult: means any person who has attained the age of 18 years or who is a legally emancipated - C. Dependent adult: means an adult who has a physical or mental condition that substantially impairs the adult's ability to adequately provide for that adult's daily needs.
+- A. Abuse: means the infliction of injury, unreasonable confinement, intimidation or cruel punishment that causes or is likely to cause physical harm or pain or mental anguish; sexual abuse or sexual exploitation; financial exploitation; or the intentional, knowing or reckless deprivation of essential needs.
+"Abuse" includes acts and omissions. - B. Adult: means any person who has attained 18 years of age or who is a legally emancipated minor. - C. Dependent adult: means an adult who has a physical or mental condition that substantially impairs the adult's ability to adequately provide for that adult's daily needs.
 "Dependent adult" includes, but is not limited to, any of the following: - 1.
 A resident of a nursing home licensed or required to be licensed under section 1817; - 2.
-A resident of a facility providing assisted living services licensed or required to be licensed pursuant to section 7801; or - 3.
-A person considered a dependent person under Title 17-A, section 555. - D. Incapacitated adult: means any adult who is impaired by reason of mental illness, mental deficiency, physical illness or disability to the extent that that individual lacks sufficient understanding or capacity to make or communicate responsible decisions concerning that individual's person, or to the extent the adult cannot effectively manage or apply that individual's estate to necessary ends. - E. Neglect: means a threat to an adult's health or welfare by physical or mental injury or impairment, deprivation of essential needs or lack of protection from these. - F. services may include seeking guardianship or a protective order under Title 18-A, Article V. - G. Serious harm: means: - 1.
-Serious physical injury or impairment; - 2.
-Serious mental injury or impairment that now or in the future is likely to be evidenced by serious mental, behavioral or personality disorder, including, but not limited to, severe anxiety, depression or withdrawal, untoward aggressive behavior or similar serious dysfunctional behavior; - 3.
-Sexual abuse or exploitation; or - 4.
+A resident of a facility providing assisted living services licensed or required to be licensed pursuant to section 7801; - 3.
+A person considered a dependent person under Title 17-A, section 555; or - 4.
+A person, regardless of where that person resides, who is wholly or partially dependent upon one or more other persons for care or support, either emotional or physical, because the person suffers from a significant limitation in mobility, vision, hearing or emotional or mental functioning. - D. Incapacitated adult: means any adult who is impaired by reason of mental illness, mental deficiency, physical illness or disability to the extent that that individual lacks sufficient understanding or capacity to make or communicate responsible decisions concerning that individual's person, or to the extent the adult cannot effectively manage or apply that individual's estate to necessary ends - E. Exploitation: means the illegal or improper use of an incapacitated or dependent adult or that adult's resources for another's profit or advantage. - F. Financial exploitation: means the use of deception, intimidation, undue influence, force or other unlawful means to obtain control over the property of a dependent adult for another's profit or advantage. - G. Neglect: means a threat to an adult's health or welfare by physical or mental injury or impairment, deprivation of essential needs or lack of protection from these. - H. Serious harm: means: - 1.
+Serious physical injury or impairment;

+- 2. Serious mental injury or impairment that now or in the future is likely to be evidenced by serious mental, behavioral or personality disorder, including, but not limited to, severe anxiety, depression or withdrawal, untoward aggressive behavior or similar serious dysfunctional behavior; - 3.
+Sexual abuse or sexual exploitation; or - 4.
 Serious waste or dissipation of resources.